 Dune Aloe, Coast Aloe, Strand Aloe

-Aloe thraskii is an unbranched, tree-like succulent up to 10 feet (3 m) tall.
-The leaves are U-shaped in cross section, pale olive-green with small, reddish-brown marginal teeth.
-They are recurved back to the trunk, sometimes even touching the skirt of old, dried leaves around the trunk.
-This winter-blooming species has flowers on a well-branched inflorescence that can produce 15 to 25 upright, broadly-cylindrical, erect racemes with yellow flowers that have orange anthers, giving the flower a bicolored look.
-Younger plants may only produce a single inflorescence, while older ones can produce multiples.
+Aloe thraskii is a tree-like succulent with pale olive-green, U-shaped in cross-section leaves with small, reddish-brown marginal teeth.
+It grows up to 10 feet (3 m) tall.
+Leaves are recurved back to the trunk, sometimes even touching the skirt of old, dried leaves around the trunk.
+This winter-blooming species has flowers on a well-branched inflorescence that can produce 15 to 25 upright, broadly-cylindrical, erect racemes.
+Flowers are yellow with orange anthers, giving the flower a bi-colored look.
+Younger plants may have only a single inflorescence, while older ones can produce multiples.
 This succulent is closely related to Aloe excelsa and Aloe rupestris but is distinguished from both by its strongly recurved leaves.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).